 What Are the Four Types of Medicare in Rock Hill?

 There are four types of Medicare in Rock Hill, and the first two—Part A and Part B—deal with inpatient and outpatient medical coverage.
-Part C is an alternative for obtaining Medicare benefits, and Part D can help cover prescriptions.
+Part C is an alternative to obtaining Medicare benefits, and Part D can help cover prescriptions.

 Is Medicare Part A and Part B free in Rock Hill, South Carolina?